zevo-enterprise/zevo-enterprise/README.md

 ---

+## How to collaborate: Look for one of our associates online.

+---

 <h3>Artificial Intelligence is designed as an assistive support system to aid human decision-making — not as a replacement, but as a collaborative partner.
 It stands alongside the human and adheres to the rules established in Global, International and National Constitution. </h3>

 ---